Arzazrel/Project_SEAI_25/README.md

 - 'backward': go backward within the track/movie
 - 'stop': stop audio/movie track playback
 - 'go': start playing the audio track/movie
-- 'up': moves up between audio tracks/programs
+- 'up': turn up the volume
-- 'down': moves down through audio tracks/programs
+- 'down': turn down the volume
-- 'left': moves left between audio tracks/programs
+- 'left': moves to the next audio track/movie
-- 'right': moves right between audio tracks/programs
+- 'right': moves to the previus audio track/movie

 All other words belog to the class 'unknown'.
 With this division, approximately 75% of the dataset will belong to the 'unknown' class with the remaining 25% split almost equally among the 7 command classes